Ellen Halpenny: New Zealand

 In 2014 and 2015, Halpenny made 7 senior appearances for New Zealand.
 Between 2007 and 2011 she was a member of the New Zealand under-21 squad.
 She was also a member of the New Zealand team that won the gold medal at the 2010 World Netball Series.
 In June 2014, she was the only new cap named in the New Zealand squad for the 2014 Commonwealth Games.
 She subsequently made her senior debut for New Zealand on 26 July 2014 against Scotland and helped the Silver Ferns claim the silver medal.
 In November 2014, Halpenny was a member of the New Zealand team that won the gold medal at the 2014 Fast5 Netball World Series.
 In the final against Australia, during the second quarter, she scored with a huge shot, worth three points, from 10 metres on the buzzer.
-In January 2015, Halpenny was a member of the New Zealand team that won the an Oceania Netball Series, playing in matches against Fiji and Samoa.
+In January 2015, Halpenny was a member of the New Zealand team that won the Oceania Netball Series, playing in matches against Fiji and Samoa.